thehaxwell/appish-docs/docs/tutorial-basics/setup-your-bot.md

   });
 ```

-Notes:

 - `process.env.API_KEY`: This is the API key you'll get from the official @appish bot.
 This API key has to be kept secret since anyone who has it can control your Appish bot.
-- `appish.setup(...)`: The map paseed into this function defines the behaviour of your bot.
+- `appish.setup(...)`: The map passed into this function defines the behaviour of your bot.
 It's called the bot config.
   Now let's talk about the `tiles`:
 - Appish bots speak in tiles: the bot sends the user a "message" in the form of a tile.
-Tiles are awesome because they let the bot present information in all sorts of ways, from text to video to a live map.
+Tiles are awesome because they let the bot present information with the flexibility of a web-page.
 If a response is expected, then the tile will have some interactive elements in which the user submits their response- which will prompt the bot to respond by sending another tile and so on.
-- The UI of a tile is heavily inspired by HTML and uses an adaptation of [Tailwind CSS](https://tailwindcss.com/) (in the `styles` field) for styling:
+- The UI of a tile is heavily inspired by HTML and [the Tailwind CSS framework](https://tailwindcss.com/).
+Most of the UI of a tile is defined in the `template`.
+Notice these special fields:
   - `el`: the HTML element tag name
-  - `in`: this is how elements are nested
+  - `inner`: this is how elements are nested
-  - `styles`: tailwind styles. (there's no classes)
+  - `styles`: tailwind styles. (not classes like in Tailwind)

+We're off to a great start.
+[Let's show the user their todos next.](./show-todos)